A SAM-guided Two-stream Lightweight Model for Anomaly Detection: Experiments

 \subsubsection{\textbf{Ablation studies on the distillation methods}}

 SAM generates high-quality segmentation results for previously unseen images, making it suitable for logit distillation.
 As \cite{zhao2022decoupled} said, distillation methods often focus on distilling deep features from intermediate layers, while the significance of logit distillation is greatly overlooked.
-We compare the feature-based method with the logit-based method, which minimizes the focal loss \cite{lin2017focal} and L1 loss \cite{girshick2015fast} between segmentation masks of teacher SAM and the student streams (\ref{fig13}).
-The experimental results, shown in Table~\ref{tab:tab9}, indicate that the performance of feature distillation is superior on average, compared with directly utilizing segmentation results from a SAM-like architecture.
+We compare the feature-based method with the logit-based method, which minimizes the focal loss and L1 loss between segmentation masks of teacher SAM and the student streams, as illustrated in Figure ~\ref{fig12}.
+We no longer use feature distillation; instead, we attempt to leverage SAM's logit distillation capabilities.
+In this experiment, we directly use the segmentation results from SAM for distillation, aligning TLM's segmentation results with the fixed SAM teacher.
+The experimental results, shown in Table~\ref{tab:tab8}, indicate that the performance of feature distillation is superior on average for our model, compared with directly utilizing segmentation results from a SAM-style architecture.